mbrizic/ratethegame/readme.md

 ## Tech setup

+- Pug for HTML templating, plain old CSS for styling, no JS at all at the moment
 - Typescript + NodeJS on backend, exposing both JSON API endpoints and regular server-side rendered HTML pages
 - PostgreSQL as a database, using Sequelize as ORM, but with database-first approach
-- Pug for HTML templating, plain old CSS for styling, no JS at all at the moment

-- SQL migration scripts are ran everytime the server runs (needs to be refactored), but ORM is generating TS classes only when you run this command:
- `node_modules\.bin\sequelize-auto -o "./models" -d ratethegame -h localhost -u ratethegame -p 5432 -x ratethegame -e postgres -l ts --cm p`
+- database migrations are done with `npm run db-migrate` command, which executes all newly added scripts and regenerates needed TS classes

  ## How to run the app